yuzu-emu/yuzu-emu.github.io/site/content/entry/ldn-is-here/index.md

 ## Fin

 As with any new update, we've tested the feature internally, but our efforts can't compare to the community as a whole.
-We could have easily missed an edge case or some weird bug or issue among the vast collection of games with Local Wireless mode.
+We could have easily missed an edge case or some weird bug or issue among the vast collection of games with Local Wireless.

+Test any and all games!
+Poke, prod, and play!
+Please break this release if you can!
+With your help, we can make yuzu the best it can be.
-So, please reach out to us on our [Discord](https://discord.gg/u77vRWY) and report any bugs you find, so that we can quickly address them.
+Please reach out to us on our [Discord](https://discord.gg/u77vRWY) and report any bugs you find, so that we can quickly address them.

 That's all we have for now, until next time!
 Happy emulating! <br><br>